howesteve/elegua/README.md

 ### Usage

-It's hopefully very straighforward: there is only one component and one property (route) has to be set:
+It's hopefully very straighforward: there is only one component, and only one property (route) has to be set:

 ```svelte
 <Router route="/">